Dennis Kruse: Political career

 In 2018, Kruse introduced legislation that would prohibit public schools from providing sex education to students without a parent's prior written permission ("opt-in").
 The legislation would have changed the existing practice in may public schools, in which parents can exclude their children from sex education classes through an "opt-out" note.
 The legislation was backed by social conservatives and passed the state Senate, but Kruse's controversial proposal was removed in the state House version of the legislation.

-Kruse served three years as chairman of the Senate Pensions and Labor Committee, then became chairman of the influential Senate Committee on Education and Career Development from 2009-2018, resigning that position at the onset of his wife’s health issues.
+Kruse served three years as chairman of the Senate Pensions and Labor Committee, then served as chairman of the influential Senate Committee on Education and Career Development from 2009 to 2018, resigning that position at the onset of his wife's health issues.
 He was known as a champion of community college and received an honorary degree from Ivy Tech Community College in 2016, at the time, the nation's largest, singly-accredited community college.

 Kruse announced he would not seek re-election in 2022 and would instead retire.
 Republican Tyler Johnson, a physician at Parkview DeKalb Hospital in Auburn, was elected to succeed Kruse to his Senate seat.